 MENTOR designates the pharmacist identified by the resident to serve as a longitudinal resource and advisor.
 The mentor and resident should meet regularly, either formally or informally, to discuss the resident's current status, progress on defined strengths or areas for improvement, work-life balance, career advice, and other questions regarding the residency.
-The mentor can be the RPC, but not the RPD.
 The resident and mentor will meet quarterly with the RPD to review the customized development plan and make adjustments as needed.